rafaelromao/qmk_firmware/users/rafaelromao/docs/navigation.md

 - Using a combo with the three main fingers in the home row, the Navigation layer is toggled off.

 ## Mouse
-- It is similar to the navigation layer, but replaces the arrows and page navigation by mouse and wheel navigation.
+- The Mouse layer is similar to the navigation layer, but replaces the arrows and page navigation by mouse and wheel navigation.
 - From the Mouse layer, it is possible to toggle the Navigation layer on with a combo, also using the three main fingers in the bottom row.
 It allow single hand access to the Navigation layer.

 ### Mouse Buttons